GoogleContainerTools/distroless/README.md

 ### Base Operating System

-Distroless images are based on Debian 12 (bookworm).
-Images are explicitly tagged with Debian version suffixes (e.g. `-debian12`).
-Specifying an image without the distribution will currently select `-debian12` images, but that will change in the future to a newer version of Debian.
+Distroless images are based on Debian 13 (trixie).
+Images are explicitly tagged with Debian version suffixes (e.g. `-debian13`).
+Specifying an image without the distribution will currently select `-debian13` images.
 It can be useful to reference the distribution explicitly, to prevent breaking builds when the next Debian version is released.

 ### Operating System Updates for Security Fixes and CVEs